Utility Avoidance

 POW Risk Assessment

-Each delegate completes their own Point of Work Risk Assessment before the practical training begins on locators.
+Each delegate completes their own Point of Work Risk Assessment before the practical cat and genny training begins, identifying risks on site and planning assessment of the work area.

 Practical Assessment 1: Standard Locate

-Sygma standard practical assessment that records and documents the delegate's ability to locate services independently in line with ZSI requirements.
+Sygma standard practical assessment that records and documents the delegate's skills and competency to operate cat and genny equipment and locate utility services independently in line with ZSI requirements.

 Practical Assessment 2: Coaching Assessment

-Delegates use the Assessment 1 document to coach and assess each other, supported by the Sygma coaching sheet.
-The coaching competency criteria include: communicating effectively with the team, considering learning needs, downloading and understanding CAT Manager data, and giving structured feedback.
+Delegates use the Assessment 1 document to coach and assess each other on cat and genny operation, supported by the Sygma coaching sheet.
+The coaching competency criteria include: communicating effectively with the team, considering learning needs, downloading and understanding CAT Manager data, and giving structured guidance and feedback.

 Permit to Break Ground